Juan Perón: Jewish and German communities of Argentina

 The German Argentine community in Argentina is the third-largest immigrant group in the country, after the ethnic Spanish and the Italians.
 The German Argentine community predates Juan Perón's presidency, and began during the political unrest related to the 19th-century unification of Germany.
 Laurence Levine writes that Perón found 20th-century German civilization too "rigid" and had a "distaste" for it.
 Crassweller writes that while Juan Perón preferred Argentine culture, with which he felt a spiritual affinity, he was "pragmatic" in dealing with the diverse populace of Argentina.

 While Juan Perón's Argentina allowed many Nazi criminals to take refuge in the country following World War II, the society also accepted more Jewish immigrants than any other country in Latin America.
 Today Argentina has a population of more than 200,000 Jewish citizens, the largest in Latin America, the third-largest in the Americas, and the sixth-largest in the world.
-The Jewish Virtual Library writes that while he had sympathized with the Axis powers, "Perón also expressed sympathy for Jewish rights and in 1949 established diplomatic relations with the State of Israel, the first Latin American government to do so.
-Since then, more than 45,000 Jews have emigrated to Israel from Argentina."

 Fraser and Navarro write that Juan Perón was a complicated man who over the years stood for many different, often contradictory, things.
 In the book Inside Argentina from Perón to Menem author Laurence Levine, former president of the US-Argentine Chamber of Commerce, writes, "although anti-Semitism existed in Argentina, Perón's own views and his political associations were not anti-Semitic...."
 Perón appointed several Jewish Argentinians as government advisers, such as his economic advisor, José Ber Gelbard.
 He favoured the creation of institutions such as New Zion (Nueva Sión), the Argentine-Jewish Institute of Culture and Information, led by Simón Mirelman, and the Argentine-Israeli Chamber of Commerce.
 Also, he named Rabbi Amran Blum as the first Jewish professor of philosophy in the National University of Buenos Aires.
-Perón appointed Pablo Mangel, a Jew, as Argentina's first ambassador to that Israel.
+Perón appointed Pablo Mangel, a Jew, as Argentina's first ambassador to Israel.
 In 1946 Perón's government allowed Jewish army privates to celebrate their holidays, which was intended to foster Jewish integration.